jalairson/WGU--D287-java-frameworks-PA/readme!.txt

 - added minimum and maximum inventory controls to [Part.java] (lines 29 -33) -

+- altered [AddInhousePartController.java] (lines 37 - 40) and [AddOutsourcedPartController.java] (lines 41 - 44) to reject new parts with parameters outside of minInv and maxInv -

 ============================================================================================================================================================================

 H. Add validation for between or at the maximum and minimum fields.
 The validation must include the following: